-Objective: Conduct outreach efforts to potential voucher landlords
+Conduct outreach efforts to potential voucher landlords

-- Provided 2 landlord briefings (4/11/18 & 7/11/18) and participated in 2 landlord events coordinated by the City of Arlington (5/8/18 & 6/13/18). - Participated in the Southeast Neighborhood Summit (6/2/18). - Due to outreach efforts, 124 new landlords and additional units were added to the program. - Efforts to bring housing tax credit properties to the City has resulted in several new and rehabilitated complexes that will soon provide additional affordable housing options to participants.
+- Provided 1 landlord briefing (9/16/19) and participated in 1 landlord events coordinated by the City of Arlington (5/31/19). - 119 new landlords were added to the program. - Efforts to bring housing tax credit properties to the City has resulted in 1 new/rehabilitated complex that provided additional affordable housing options to participants. - Produced 2 new HCV homeowners.

-Goal: Provide an improved living environment
+4. Goal: Provide an improved living environment